 About the ENRICH Act

 The Expanding Nutrition’s Role in Curricula and Healthcare (ENRICH) Act (H.R.
-4427) is sponsored by Rep. Tim Ryan (D-Ohio), along with Rep. Bill Cassidy (R-LA) and Rep. Raul Grijalva (R-Ariz).
+1411) is a bipartisan bill sponsored by Rep. Tim Ryan (D-Ohio) and Rep. Pat Tiberi (R-Ohio).

 Important things to keep in mind:

 - This bill does not require any new money.

 - Integrating nutrition and physical activity education into curricula means offering nutrition and physical activity education throughout medical school, residency programs, and in conjunction with other health education programs, and can also mean offering additional opportunities such as CME and seminars.